Editorial style

 • the VIPs’ entrance, states’ rights

-Singular nouns ending in s take ’s to form the possessive (unless you’re writing Athletics pieces):
+Singular common nouns ending in s take ’s to form the possessive (unless you’re writing Athletics pieces):

 Exception: when two or more sibilants precede the apostrophe: